json-api/json-api/format/index.md

 Although has-one foreign keys (e.g. `author_id`) are often stored internally alongside other information to be represented in a resource object, these keys **SHOULD NOT** appear as attributes.
-If relations are provided, they **MUST** be represented under the "links object".
+If relations are provided, they **MUST** be represented under the "relationships object".

 #### Fields <a href="#document-structure-resource-object-fields" id="document-structure-resource-object-fields" class="headerlink"></a>